captainwycliffe/Friend-App/README.md

 # Your Friend App Name

-Welcome to **Your Friend App Name**, a web application for managing your list of friends.
+Welcome to **Friend App**, a web application for managing your list of friends.
 Whether you want to keep track of your friends' contact information, stay connected through social media, or simply organize your personal contacts, **Your Friend App Name** has got you covered.

 ## Key Features

-- **User-Friendly Interface**: **Your Friend App Name** provides an intuitive and user-friendly interface, making it easy to add, edit, and view your friends' details.
+- **User-Friendly Interface**: **Friend App** provides an intuitive and user-friendly interface, making it easy to add, edit, and view your friends' details.

 - **Contact Management**: Store important information about your friends, including their names, email addresses, phone numbers, and even their Twitter handles.